-198/240 Git - search
+Git - search and configuration

-git diff commit1 commit2 Show the differences between two commits git diff branch1 branch2 Show the differences between two branches git diff branch1 branch2 file Show the differences between two branches for a specific file git logall file Show the commits which involved file, across all branches git log -pall -S 'string' git log -pall -G 'regex' Show the commits whose added or deleted lines contain a specific word git grep string 'git show-refheads' Search for string across all branches' heads (i.e. in the latest content only, and not in all the previous commits) git configlist Get all currently set options and their values in the Git configuration git config option Get the value of option git config user.name name Set your username git config user.email email Set your email address vagrant -h Print the list of commands recognized by Vagrant vagrant command -h Print help about the Vagrant command vagrant init hashicorp/precise64 Initialize the current directory as a specific Vagrant environment (in this case, Ubuntu 12.04 64-bit) by creating a Vagrantfile on it vagrant up vmname Start a guest virtual machine and do a first provisioning according to the Vagrantfile vagrant provision vmname Provision a virtual machine vagrant ssh vmname Connect via SSH to a virtual machine vagrant halt vmname Shut down the virtual machine vagrant destroy vmname Delete the virtual machine and free any resource allocated to it vagrant status Print the status of the virtual machines currently managed by Vagrant vagrant global-status Print the status of all Vagrant environments on the system, by reading cached data.
+git diff Show the differences between local and remote branch git diff commit1 commit2 Show the differences between two commits git diff branch1 branch2 Show the differences between two branches git diff branch1 branch2 file Show the differences between two branches for a specific file git logall file Show the commits which involved file, across all branches git log -pall -S 'string' git log -pall -G 'regex' Show the commits whose added or deleted lines contain a specific word git grep string 'git show-refheads' Search for string across all branches' heads (i.e. in the latest content only, and not in all the previous commits) git configlist Get all currently set options and their values in the Git configuration git config option Get the value of option git config user.name name Set your username git config user.email email Set your email address vagrant -h vagrant command -h Print the list of commands recognized by Vagrant Print help about the Vagrant command vagrant init hashicorp/precise64 Initialize the current directory as a specific Vagrant environment (in this case, Ubuntu 12.04 64-bit) by creating a Vagrantfile on it vagrant up vmname Start a guest virtual machine and do a first provisioning according to the Vagrantfile vagrant provision vmname Provision a virtual machine vagrant ssh vmname Connect via SSH to a virtual machine vagrant halt vmname Shut down the virtual machine vagrant destroy vmname Delete the virtual machine and free any resource allocated to it vagrant status Print the status of the virtual machines currently managed by Vagrant vagrant global-status Print the status of all Vagrant environments on the system, by reading cached data.
 Completes quickly but results may be outdated vagrant global-statusprune Print the status of all Vagrant environments on the system, after rebuilding the environment information cache.
 Results are always correct but completion takes longer

-199/240 Vagrant
+232/279 Vagrant

 Vagrant is an open source software that allows building and maintaining lightweight and portable virtual environments for software development.
-It relies on an underlying virtualization solution e.g. VirtualBox.
+It relies on an underlying virtualization or containerization solution e.g. VirtualBox, KVM, VMware, or Docker.

-The directory containing the Vagrantfile on the host can be accessed on the guest via /vagrant.
+$The \ directory \ containing \ the \ Vagrant file \ on \ the \ host \ machine \ can \ be \ accessed \ on \ the \ guest \ machine \ at \ / \texttt{vagrant}.$